Tory grassroots vote against surgical, pharmaceutical care for transgender kids

 The vote comes as the issue of gender identity and children has gained increasing traction among conservatives in both Canada and the United States.

-Despite a push from some social conservatives to wade into debate, Poilievre has so far resisted doing so, instead focusing the party's attention on issues of affordability which he spoke about at length during an hour-long speech to the convention's more than 2,500 attendees Friday night.
+Despite a push from some social conservatives to wade into the debate, Poilievre has so far resisted doing so.
+He's instead focusing the party's attention on issues of affordability, which he spoke about at length during an hour-long speech to the convention's more than 2,500 attendees Friday night.

+Liberals were quick to attack the federal Conservatives on Saturday, saying the vote mirrors right-wing politics south of the border.

+"This is another example of Pierre Poilievre’s Conservatives trying to import far-right American-style politics to Canada," Liberal Party of Canada spokesperson Matteo Rossi said in a statement.

 Sticking to an economic message and not getting pulled into debates of a more cultural, controversial nature is the key to the party's path to victory in the next election, insiders at the convention say, given the cost of living is top of mind for Canadians.